jonasbn/dotfiles/README.md

 I am currently using **EditorConfig** with the **SublimeText** [plugin](https://github.com/sindresorhus/editorconfig-sublime) and [the collection of snippets](https://github.com/mfuentesg/EditorConfigSnippets).

+## .gitconfig

+Configuration file for `git`

+Checkout the cool aliases in the `[alias]` section, they are not all mine, I list resources where I have them.
+The `[include]` section, enabling you to isolate personal information in a `~/.gitconfig.local` is quite useful.

 # License

 This is made available under the MIT license, see separate license file.